-- 5.1 Historic doors and windows must remain intact except when replacement is necessary due to damage or deterioration. - 5.2 Replacement of doors and windows which have been altered and no longer match the historic appearance is recommended. - Replacement doors and windows must express profile, muntin and mullion size, light configuration, and material to match the historic.
+- 5.1 Historic doors and windows must remain intact except when replacement is necessary due to damage or deterioration. - 5.2 Replacement of doors and windows which have been altered and no longer match the historic appearance is recommended. - 5.3 Replacement doors and windows must express profile, muntin and mullion size, light configuration, and material to match the historic. - 5.4 Storm doors and windows are permitted if they are appropriate and match the existing doors and windows in profile, width, height, proportion, glazing material, and color. - 5.5 Decorative ironwork and burglar bars - a.
+Decorative ironwork and burglar bars are not permitted over doors or windows of protected facades. - b.
+Interior mounted burglar bars at doors or windows of non-protected facades must be appropriate.
+The pattern and grillwork of interior mounted burglar bars must align with exterior windows.
+A certificate of appropriateness is required for interior mounted burglar bars. - c.
+Exterior mounted burglar bars are permitted only on the rear (north) facade. - 5.6 Glass and glazing must match historic materials as must as practical.
+Films and tinted or reflective glazings are not permitted on glass.

-- 5.4 Storm doors and windows are permitted if they are appropriate and match the existing doors and windows in profile, width, height, proportion, glazing material, and color. - 5.5 Decorative ironwork and burglar bars are not permitted over doors or windows of protected facades.
-Interior mounted burglar bars are permitted if appropriate. - 5.6 Glass and glazing must match historic materials as much as practical.
-Films and tinted or reflective glazing are not permitted on glass. - 5.7 New door and window openings in protected facades are permitted only where there is evidence that historic openings have been filled or the safety of life is threatened. - 5.8 The Secretary of the Interior's Standards for Rehabilitation and Preservation Briefs published by the United States Department of the Interior, copies of which are available at the Dallas Public Library, should be referred to for acceptable techniques to improve the energy efficiency of historic fenestration.
+- 5.7 New door and window openings in protected facades are permitted only where there is evidence that historic openings have been filled or the safety of life is threatened. - 5.8 The Secretary of the Interior's Standards and Preservation Briefs published by the United States Department of the Interior should be referred to for acceptable techniques to improve the energy efficiency of historic fenestration.

-6. ROOFS
+ROOFS

-- 6.1 The historic slope, massing, configuration, and materials of the roof must be preserved and maintained. - 6.2 The following roofing materials are allowed: Built up, metal, single-ply membrane, and other appropriate materials. - 6.3 Historic eaves, coping, cornices, dormers, parapets, and roof trim must be retained, and should be repaired with material matching in size, finish, module, and color. - 6.4 Mechanical equipment, skylights, and solar panels on the roof must be set back or screened so that they are not visible to a person standing at ground level on the opposite side of any adjacent right-of-way.
+- 6.1 The historic slope, massing, configuration, and materials of the roof must be preserved and maintained. - 6.2 The following roofing materials are allowed: built-up or single-ply membrane.
+The following roofing materials are not allowed: clay tiles, composition shingles, slate tiles, terra-cotta tiles, wood shingles, metal, synthetic wood shingle, and synthetic clay tile. - 6.3 Historic eaves, coping, cornices, dormers, parapets, and roof trim must be retained, and should be repaired with material matching in size, finish, module, and color. - 6.4 Mechanical equipment, skylights, and solar panels on the roof must be set back or screened so that they are not visible to a person standing at ground level on the opposite side of any adjacent right-of-way.